Almost qudits in the prepare-and-measure scenario: Application perturbative analysis to protocols

 Taken together, we find

 where $R^{(0)}(p_{\rm RAC})$ is the randomness for perfect qubits given one observed a security parameter $p_{\rm RAC}$.
-A comparison of the upper bounds and the results of our numerical search is given in Fig.~\ref{fig_approx_randomness}(a).
-It is seen that the perturbative analysis considerably underestimates the amount of certified randomness as compared to the method based on semidefinite programming relaxations.
-This is particularly true for well-performing experiments that achieve a security parameter close to the optimal value $p_\text{RAC}^\text{Q}$.
+The perturbative analysis suggests that we require $\epsilon < 10^{-5}$ in order to certify any randomness.
 In the same vein, the equation \eqref{unibound} can be immediately applied to the problem of measurement certification discussed in the main text.
-The resulting approximation is compared to the exact computation in Fig.~\ref{fig_approx_randomness}(b).
 In this case, the suboptimality of the perturbative approach is even more drastic.
+Unless $\epsilon <10^{-8}$, no genuine qubit POVM can be certified ($10^5$ times smaller than the actual value).
+Both of these examples illustrate that the hierarchy method is essential to analysing almost qudit corrections.